Race and health: Racial health disparities in the United States

 In the U.S., more than 133 million Americans (45% of the population) have one or more chronic diseases.
 One study has shown that between the ages of 60 and 70, racial/ethnic minorities are 1.5 to 2.0 times more likely than whites (Hispanic and non Hispanic) to have one of the four major chronic diseases specifically Diabetes, cancer, cardiovascular disease (CVD), and chronic lung disease.
 However, the greatest differences only occurred among people with single chronic diseases.
 Racial/ethnic differences were less distinct for some conditions including multiple diseases.
 Non-Hispanic whites trended toward a high prevalence for dyads of cardiovascular disease (CVD) with cancer or lung disease.
 Hispanics and African Americans had the greatest prevalence of diabetes, while non-Hispanic blacks had higher odds of having heart disease with cancer or chronic lung disease than non-Hispanic whites.
 Among non-Hispanic whites the prevalence of multimorbidities that include diabetes was low; however, non-Hispanic whites had a very high prevalence of multimorbidities that exclude diabetes.
 Non-Hispanic whites had the highest prevalence of cancer only or lung disease only.
 Black Americans have an increased risk of death from COVID-19 compared to white Americans.
 In a study in Michigan in 2020 regarding COVID-19, it is shown that Black people are 3.6 times more likely to die due to COVID-19.

 Between 1960 and 2005 the percentage of children with a chronic disease in the United States quadrupled with minority having higher likelihood for these disease.
 The most common major chronic biases of youth in the United States are asthma, diabetes mellitus, obesity, hypertension, dental disease, attention deficit hyperactivity disorder (ADHD), mental illness, cancers and others.
 This results in Black and Latin adult patients facing a disproportionate amount of health concerns, such as asthma, with treatment and management guidelines not developed with studies based on their populations and healthcare needs.

 Although individuals from different environmental, continental, socioeconomic, and racial groups etc. have different levels of health, yet not all of these differences are always categorized or defined as health disparities.
 Some researchers separate definitions of health inequality from health disparity by preventability.
 Health inequalities are often categorized as being unavoidable i.e. due to age, while preventable unfair health outcomes are categorized as health inequities.
 These are seen as preventable because they are usually associated with income, education, race, ethnicity, gender, and more.

 Mental health

+Effects of systemic racism

 In the United States, the mental health of African Americans has been shown to be negatively impacted by systemic racism, contributing to increased risk of mortality from substance use disorders.
 This negative mental health can lead to reaching for substances to cope with the mental effects of systemic racism.